All Episodes

 He chose not to go that route.

-Well, I wish he had uh been vetting people because uh not only are the people coming across the border, but they'll be joined when we get terrorism in the United States by my students, by students at Harvard and NYU.
+Well, I wish he had been vetting people because not only are the people coming across the border, but they'll be joined when we get terrorism in the United States by my students, by students at Harvard and NYU.

-Just uh yesterday, uh a great law firm in New York filed an 82-page lawsuit against NYU and documented page after page of vicious anti-Semitic, anti-American, anti-Judeo-Christian, not only statements, but acts, and there'll be lawsuits about that.
+Just yesterday, a great law firm in New York filed an 82-page lawsuit against NYU and documented page after page of vicious anti-Semitic, anti-American, anti-Judeo-Christian, not only statements, but acts.

-Uh especially, and do you agree with me?
+But aren't the odds significantly higher, especially, and do you agree with me?

-I mean, it's gonna happen, Professor.
+Isn't it, I mean, it's going to happen, Professor.

 I have no doubt about that.

-But in the early 1970s, these radical kids, college students.
+Do you remember, you're a little too young to remember this, but in the early 1970s, these radical kids, college students.

 I appreciate the compliment, Professor, but I do remember the 1970s.